abraidotti/abraidotti.github.io/_posts/2017-11-21-Hello-World.md

 ![msg maker nav code](/img/2017-11-21.msg-maker-nav.png "Msg Maker Nav code")

-As you can see in the commentary, George made some dynamically-updating buttons all in ERB, without using an javascript.
-I was impressed.
+As you can see in the commentary, George and I made some dynamically-updating buttons all in ERB, without using an javascript.
 Here's a video of the nav in action.

-<center><iframe width="560" height="315" src="https://www.youtube.com/embed/3-6Oi7x-Lx4" frameborder="0" allowfullscreen></iframe></center>
+<center><iframe src="/img/2017.11.21.nav.gif" width="480" height="300" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></center>

+Sure, we could have designed a functional, maybe even elegant, solution with some Javascript event listeners, but George's minimal approach worked even better.
+It takes up fewer lines of code, less processing power, and it's all there in one file.